 Finally, the dynamic ranking graph will appear like the one below.

 You can insert new rows between rows 11 and 15 to add more products.
 But, you need to use the Fill Handle icon to copy the formulas to the newly added cells.
 You can also add more columns between columns C and H to add more sales data for the new months in the future.
 Then, the ranking graph will update automatically.

 - You should always be careful about using the references correctly in the formulas.

 - Add rows between rows 11 and 15 and columns between C and H. You will also need to copy the formulas down while adding new rows.

-Now you know 5 different methods on how to create a ranking graph in excel.
+Now you know 5 different methods on how to create a ranking graph in Excel.
 Please let us know if this article has helped you with the solution you were looking for.
 You can also use the comment section below for further queries or suggestions.
-Do visit our ExcelDemy blog to explore more on excel.
 Stay with us and keep learning.